brootaylor/brootaylor-v2/src/_content/links/sticks-and-ropes.md

 ---
 title: "Sticks and Ropes"
+# Populates the `meta description` for a page
 summary: "Am I a stick or a rope?
 Am I one that binds people together or one that creates division and bruises?"
+# Populates the opening / `lead` text on a page
+lead:
-lead: "How good an observation is this!
+  - "How good an observation is this!
 Never thought about it this way."
 linkExternal: "https://daverupert.com/2019/08/sticks-and-ropes/"
 linkLabel: "daverupert.com"